 Myth #4: Shadowing one doctor for three years is going to be more than enough to demonstrate my commitment to the field.

-• Takes place in a variety of areas.
-Healthcare itself takes place in a variety of places.
+- Takes place in a variety of areas.
+Healthcare happens in a variety of places.
 Sticking to one area only narrows your understanding of what providing health care involves.

-• Includes direct patient contact.
-You want to have opportunities to understand the nature of a doctor-patient relationship.
+- Includes direct patient contact.
+You want to have opportunities to understand the nature of the doctor–patient relationship.

 There are lots of places to gain healthcare experience:

 - Clinics (medical, dental, physical therapy, veterinary, etc.)

 - Private physician's office

 - Assisted living facilities

 - Nursing homes and hospices

 Admissions Committees also like to see that you were involved in community service.
 It demonstrates your concern about the community and illustrates additional passions you have.